dcpetty/obsidian/docs/_posts/2024-04-08-testwithyaml.md

 ---
-title: Title of this note with YAML
+title: "Title of this note with YAML"
 date: 2024-04-08 20:18:04
 last_modified_at: 2024-04-10 17:17:28
 show_date: true